Quantum-Enhanced Simulation-Based Optimization for Newsvendor Problems: Results

-Since the experiment involving the QSBO algorithm was conducted on two distinct computational backends, it's worth noting the differences in their outcomes.
-The first backend, characterized by its error-free simulation environment, produced results that closely mirrored the expected outcomes from classical computations.
+Since the experiment involving the QSBO algorithm was conducted on two distinct computational backends, it is worth noting the differences in their outcomes.
+The first backend, characterized by its error-free simulation environment, produced results that closely mirrored the expected outcomes from classical computations as reported in the results above.
 This alignment between quantum and classical results serves as a testament to the algorithm's effectiveness under idealized, noise-free conditions.

-Conversely, the second backend introduced a simulated environment with noise, necessitating the application of multiple error mitigation techniques.
-Despite the diligent use of these mitigation strategies, the results obtained from this noisy simulated backend displayed conspicuous deviations from the anticipated outcomes.
-This divergence underscores the substantial influence of quantum noise and errors in practical quantum computing scenarios.
-Even with the deployment of advanced error mitigation strategies, the presence of noise within the quantum system can result in notable disparities when compared to results derived from error-free environments or classical computational methods.
-This outcome highlights the persistent challenges associated with achieving consistent and precise quantum computations in real-world applications.
+In this subsection, we experiment and report results on a second backend, a simulated environment with noise, which we seek to mitigate by applying multiple error mitigation techniques.
+In Fig. \ref{fig:14}, on the $x$-axis, the value $0$ denotes the original problem size, serving as a baseline.
+Values greater than $0$ indicate progressively increased problem sizes, with each unit increment on the x-axis corresponding to a qubit increase, which leads to increase in the demand and supply values.
+This labeling scheme allows for a clear comparison of the original problem size against various scaled-up versions.
+Despite these error mitigation strategies, the results obtained from this backend show deviations from the anticipated outcomes.
+This divergence (as shown in Fig.~\ref{fig:14}) highlights the influence of quantum noise and errors in practical quantum computing scenarios.

+Fig. (\ref{fig:9}) and Fig. (\ref{fig:11}) illustrate the outcomes under identical test conditions as those depicted in Fig. (\ref{fig:8}) and Fig. (\ref{fig:10}), respectively.
+Here, they were executed on a backend with added noise. \textbf{FakeSingapore} was used as the noisy backend, which has T1 (thermal relaxation time) and T2 (dephasing time) of $ 80.76 \mu s$ and $103.18 \mu s$ respectively.

+Fig. (\ref{fig:9}) displays the optimal supply decision, revealing a dilemma between ordering $5$ and $2$, with a slightly higher likelihood assigned to ordering $5$.

+In Fig. (\ref{fig:11}), the peak profit occurs at $2$, diverging from error-free outcomes (Fig. (\ref{fig:10})).
+Even though we applied error-mitigation techniques in the noisy backend, the effect of noise and errors is visible.
+While the results may closely approximate those from an error-free channel, some discrepancies are expected due to the inherent noise in the quantum system.